 Certified Photo Instructor:

-For experienced SCUBA divers, opportunities for dives can be arranged on select departures.
+For experienced SCUBA divers, opportunities for dives can be arranged.
 Please contact ExpeditionTrips for details.

-Seven nights shipboard accommodations in the Galapagos; two nights’ accommodations on mainland (Guayaquil) at a fine hotel with private facilities; all meals and soft drinks aboard the vessel; Galapagos National Park entry fee; transfers; gratuities to local guides; Galapagos Transit Card; use of snorkeling equipment, wet suits and kayaks; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; transfers; gratuities to local guides; all port charges and service taxes.
+Seven nights’ shipboard accommodations in Galapagos; one night accommodations in Guayaquil at fine hotels; all meals and soft drinks aboard ship; transfers on group flights; Galapagos National Park entry fee; use of snorkeling equipment and wet suits and kayaks; services of ship physician, Expedition Leader, Naturalist staff and expert guides; all port charges and service taxes; gratuities to local guides and drivers; seven hotel nights in Peru; meals as indicated in Peru; sightseeing; porterage; services of local guide and tour leader; taxes and service charges.